Tampines: Our Tampines Hub

 Our Tampines Hub is a new development in Tampines.
 Construction began in June 2013 and it opened on 9 November 2016.
 It is located at the site of the former Tampines Stadium along Avenue 4 and 5, together with the swimming pool.

 It is built for the residents of Tampines and provides a community space where residents can gather, interact, and bond with others from the community.
 Facilities available include a community centre, sports and recreation centres, swimming pools, bowling alleys, karaoke facilities, information centres, and several offices.
-The Tampines Regional Library was also relocated here.
+The Tampines Library was also relocated here.